 MTN researchers also have been conducting studies of tenofovir gel as a rectal microbicide.
 Unlike the earlier studies, this research is focused on a different population of high-risk individuals who acquire HIV through anal sex rather than vaginal sex.
-Because tenofovir gel may work differently against HIV in rectal tissue, researchers want to learn whether it is safe and acceptable to use rectally and can reduce the risk of HIV through anal sex.
+Because tenofovir gel may work differently against HIV in rectal tissue, researchers want to learn whether it is safe and acceptable to use rectally with an applicator.
 An early study found that the vaginal formulation of tenofovir gel caused gastrointestinal side effects when used in the rectum, so researchers tested a reformulated version of the gel with less glycerin in a follow-up study called MTN-007.
-That study found the reformulated gel to be safe and acceptable and better tolerated than the vaginal gel when used in the rectum.
+That study found the reformulated gel to be safe and acceptable.

 Why Do We Need Rectal Microbicides?

-Worldwide, more than 35 million people are currently living with HIV.
+Worldwide, nearly 37 million people are currently living with HIV.
 Although significant strides have been made in the treatment of HIV, now, more than 30 years after the HIV virus was first identified, the prevention of new infections continues to be great a challenge.
-Approximately 2.3 million new HIV infections occur annually – more than 6,300 every day.
-HIV continues to disproportionately affect racial minorities, men who have sex with men, and transgender women.
+An estimated 2 million new HIV infections occur annually – approximately 5,600 every day.
+HIV continues to disproportionately affect racial minorities, MSM, and transgender women.
 In the United States, MSM account for 60 percent of all new HIV infections and represent more than half of the people currently living with HIV.
 Globally, MSM are 19 times more likely to be infected with HIV than the general population.
-Unprotected anal sex is the primary driver of the HIV epidemic among this population.
+Condomless anal sex is the primary driver of the HIV epidemic among this population.